ninthwalker/NowShowing/README.md

 ## Advanced Config

 By default, the advanced config file is located in `/config/advanced.yaml`.
-If you need to change any information for the program, or to add more optional config parameters, see below for the config file format.
+If you need to change any information for the program, or to add more optional config parameters, see below for the format:

 ###### email_body.erb
 This file can be edited with CSS/HTML if you want to modify the look of the email.